shapiroj18/helping-friendly-counter/README.md

 ## Features
 VSCode Extension that adds a status bar item detailing:
-* Count of the selected lines of text
+* Count the selected lines of text
 * Calculates Average, Sum and Count of numbers within the text

 ### Demonstration